 Tuesday's Musical Notes - "Higher Love" (Steve Winwood)

-Rules of Civility #5 - "If you cough, sneeze, sigh or yawn, do it not loud but privately; and speak not in your yawning but put your handkerchief or hand before your face and turn aside."
+do it not loud but privately; and speak not in your yawning but put

 Can you feel the love tonight.....L is for the way you look at me......You'd think that people would have enough of silly love songs....I love you truly, truly dear.....All you need is love.....We've got a groovy kinda love....Love is a many splendored thing....I love Tuesdays!!!!
 Maybe that last one isn't a song, but it should be!
 Welcome to Tuesday's Musical Notes, that time of the week where you find out something about yourself and about a favorite band or musician, although not necessarily in that order.
 It is the week of love.
 St. Valentine's day is Thursday.
 In what ways are you prepared to show the ones that you love how much you care about them?

+Legend has it that the Saint Valentine was a Christian martyr who, much like the apostle Paul, was executed for telling a Roman emperor about Jesus.
 The Emperor in this case was Claudius, who ruled from 41-54 AD.
 There is much speculation as to how Valentine came to be in Claudius' prison.
 The more romantic tale has Valentine incarcerated for performing marriage ceremonies for Christians who at the time were being persecuted by Claudius.
 This "aiding and abetting" of Christians got Valentine arrested.
 Like another Biblical character, Joseph, Valentine found favor with the emperor until he tried to tell Claudius about Jesus.
 His proselytizing got him beaten and then beheaded on the 14th day of February.
 People all over the world celebrate romantic love on the day that St. Valentine demonstrated a "Higher Love".....

 Steve Winwood "Higher Love"

 At the age of 15, Stephen Lawrence Winwood would become the voice of The Spencer Davis Group, one of the prominent bands from Britain in the early to mid '60s.
 At 19, he would join with Dave Mason ("We Just Disagree") and others to form the band Traffic, a band that would become known for their diversity of musical styles and eclectic instrumentation during the late '60s and early '70's.
 At the ripe old age of 21 he would join guitarist Eric Clapton (Cream), drummer Ginger Baker ("Ginger" was a nickname), and bassist Rick Grech (Family) to form Rock-n-Roll's first ever super group, Blind Faith.
 By the time Steve Winwood released his self titled,first solo album at the age of 29, he had become one of Rock's go-to guys for his musical experience and his ability to be a great session musician.
 The next decade would see the release of 3 solo projects.
 This would include the 1986 release of Back In The High Life, featuring the Grammy award winning "Higher Love".
 With 5 more solo albums through the turn of the century, Steve Winwood continued to tour and mine his professional relationships with some of Rock's biggest names.
-He sold out 3 consecutive nights with Eric Clapton in 2008 and performed with The Who's Roger Daltrey last year as a fundraiser for Great Britain's Teenage Cancer Trust Turning 65 in 2013, Winwood has U.S. tour dates scheduled for April and May, and with that tour he joins an elite group of successful musicians who continue to see their music enjoyed and emulated by the next generation, causing one to.. (drum lead in)
+He sold out 3 consecutive nights with Eric Clapton in 2008 and performed with The Who's Roger Daltrey last year as a fundraiser for Great Britain's Teenage Cancer Trust.
+Turning 65 in 2013, Winwood has U.S. tour dates scheduled for April and May, and with that tour he joins an elite group of successful musicians who continue to see their music enjoyed and emulated by the next generation, causing one to.. (drum lead in)

 Think about it, there must be higher love